radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 At a high level, the full flow to setup IRSA looks as below:

-1. configure the cluster with oidc provider. have the role-arn configured with desired policies ready.
+1. configure the cluster with oidc provider.
+2. have the role-arn configured with desired policies ready.
-2. take steps to allow  `radius-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
+3. take steps to allow  `radius-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
-3. use [interactive](#user-story-1) approach or [non-interative](#user-story-2) to configure Radius to use IRSA
+4. use [interactive](#user-story-1) approach or [non-interative](#user-story-2) to configure Radius to use IRSA.
-4. during rad deploy, radius assumes the role that is configured in the credential.
+5. during rad deploy, radius assumes the role that is configured in the credential.

 OIDC is configured for a cluster and not specific to a role-arn.
 Therefore, once we have support for multiple crdentials in Radius, the same solution would work for supporting multitenancy.